tenstorrent/SweRV-ISS/README.md

 Default is true.

 ###  tlb_entries
-Defines the number of translation lookaside buffer entries.
+Defines the number of translation look-aside buffer entries.
 Default is 32.

 ### clear_mprv_on_ret
 When true (default), makes the mret/sret instruction clear the mprv bit in